Jaymon/pyt/README.md

 # Pyt -- easy python testing for unittest tests

+Pyt's goal is to make writing and running Python unit tests fun and easy :)

+Currently, there are two main components, the `pyt` command line test runner, and the `Assert` class

+## pyt testrunner

 So here was my problem, I would work on big Python projects, and I would be adding a new python file to a module in this big project, for example, my new file might be something like this: